Long-distance transportation of horses to slaughter in Europe

 You can help by becoming a campaigner and getting involved in activities like letter writing, collecting petition signatures or spreading the word about the campaign.

 Our campaign is based on science.

-We know that the best way for us to show policy-makers why these journeys cause such suffering.
-Our recommendations are based on scientific evidence which shows just why these journeys compromsie welfare so badly.
+We know that the best way for us to show policy-makers why these journeys cause such suffering is to have a strong scientific basis.
+Imposing a maximum journey time of no more than 12 hours is based on scientific evidence which shows just why these journeys compromise welfare so badly and is also in line with the recommendation of the European Commission’s own scientific advisors.
 Find out more about our evidence.

 Working for improvements today.